After many signs, contrasting thoughts and mixed emotions, you may have come to the realisation that a friendship you have is ‘toxic’. But what now?

 3. Step Back from the Toxic Relationship

-By now, it is about time to take a step back, so that you essentially begin your release from them.
+By now, it is time to take a step back, so that you essentially begin your release from them – which is something that can take time and will be difficult, but is worthwhile.

 Avoid any immediate attempts from them at reconciliation – a grovelling apology will typically follow once you have been ignoring them for a few days.